 Supporting a young person with a problem in work

-On Engage to Change, we are working with young people to become independent in the workplace.
-We believe that with the correct support, the young people we work with can be fully independent in their role.
-This includes troubleshooting problems and having the confidence to raise them in the workplace.
+On Engage to Change, we worked with young people to become independent in the workplace.
+We believe that with the correct support, the young people we work with can be fully independent in their roles.
+This included troubleshooting problems and having the confidence to raise them in the workplace.

 If you need to support a young person with a work-related problem, the following tips may help: